Eleanor Graham

 Eleanor Graham (9 January 1896, in Walthamstow, England – 8 March 1984, in London) was a book editor and children's book author.

-She worked for Muriel Paget's aid mission in Czechoslovakia before becoming an editor for publishers Heinemann and Methuen Publishing and a reviewer of children's books at The Sunday Times, among others.
+She worked for Lady Muriel Paget's aid mission in Czechoslovakia before becoming an editor for publishers Heinemann and Methuen Publishing and a reviewer of children's books at The Sunday Times, among others.
 During the Second World War, she became editor of Penguin's children's imprint Puffin Books.

 After her retirement in 1961, she received the Eleanor Farjeon Award from the Children's Book Circle.

 Early life

 Graham's father was the editor of Country Life.
 She moved with her family from Scotland to Essex in 1900.
 She attended North London Collegiate School.